 Cortona is reachable by train from Rome, Florence, or Arezzo.
 There are two stations, both below the town, at Terontola-Cortona or Camucia-Cortona.
 From either station, a bus runs up the hill, arriving at Piazza Garibaldi just outside the center.
 Cortona can also be reached by bus from nearby towns and villages in Tuscany.
 If you're driving, take the A1 Valdichiana exit, then the Siena-Perugia motorway and exit at Cortona-San Lorenzo.
 Follow signs for Cortona.

-Villa Marsili (check hotel prices on TripAdvisor) is a well-rated 4-star Beaux Arts hotel inside the city walls.
-See more top-rated Cortona hotels, either in the historic center inside the walls or very near the town.
-Cortona's youth hostel, Ostello San Marco (check hotel prices on TripAdvisor), has good facilities in an old convent on Via Maffei up the hill from Piazza Republica.
+Villa Marsili is a well-rated 4-star hotel inside the city walls.
+There are also more top-rated Cortona hotels, either in the historic center inside the walls or very near the town.

-- Piazza della Republica - The 13th century town hall and clock tower are on one of Cortona's main squares, Piazza della Republica.
+- Piazza della Repubblica: The 13th-century town hall and clock tower are on one of Cortona's main squares, Piazza della Repubblica.
 There are cafes nearby for enjoying the piazza life.

-- San Francesco - The Church of San Francesco, built in 1245, holds a Pietro di Cortona painting and the reamins of Signorelli.
+- San Francesco: The Church of San Francesco, built in 1245, holds a Pietro di Cortona painting and the remains of Signorelli.

 The 16th century Medici fortress above Cortona has great views over Lake Trasimeno.
-Follow Via S. Margheritta uphill past lovely gardens to the fortress.
+Follow Via Santa Margherita uphill past lovely gardens to the fortress.